In a previous article, we explained what the SimScalator is and presented the previous winners with their simulations.

 DEM Bucket Wheel Analysis – The Winner

-After winning the SimScalator in September last year, our Business Developer Kristina Lowe decided to take on a new challenge.
+After winning the SimScalator in September last year, Kristina Lowe, our business developer, decided to take on a new challenge.
 For this edition, she performed a DEM bucket wheel analysis.

-Being new to Particle Analyses, she had to do research and find materials that would help her be successful with her simulation.
-We’re already used to her determination, so we were not surprised to see her presentation with the analysis results.
+Being new to particle analyses, she had to do some research and find materials that would help her be successful with her simulation.
+We’re already used to her determination, so we were not surprised at all to see her presentation with the analysis results.

 Congrats to her and to all the participants!

 So here she goes again!
 Kristina won the SimScalator for the second time.
 She keeps getting better and better at this, doesn’t she?